makersacademy/takeaway-challenge/README.md

  ```

-Instructions
+Introduction
 -------

-* Challenge time: rest of the day and weekend, until Monday 9am
-* Feel free to use google, your notes, books, etc. but work on your own
-* If you refer to the solution of another coach or student, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code by 9am Monday morning
+This is the second weekend assignment from Makers academy.

 Task
 -----

-* Fork this repo
-* Run the command 'bundle' in the project directory to ensure you have all the gems
-* Write a Takeaway program with the following user stories:
+* The task is to write a Takeaway program with the following user stories:

 ```
 As a customer